flashcordon/Evidence-based-environmentalism/geoingenierie.md

 effort over many decades of implementation, these methods could significantly reduce future atmospheric CO2 concentrations.
 Because of the thermal inertia of the ocean, the decrease in surface temperature would lag the decreases
-CDR methods remove atmospheric CO2 and store it in vegetation, soil, oceans, or geological reservoirs.
-They would need to remove several Pg C per year from the atmosphere for at least several decades to have a discernible climate effect, and their effectiveness at decreasing atmospheric CO2 will depend on storage capacity and storage lifetime.
-Geological reservoirs are believed to have a capacity of several thousand Pg C (Metz et al. 2005), and oceans may be able to store a few thousand Pg C in the form of dissolved inorganic carbon for several centuries In contrast, the terrestrial biosphere may be able to store only ∼150 Pg C
-The first carbon cycle geoengineering proposal was to inject CO2 into the deep ocean (Marchetti 1977).
-CO2 captured at power plants or by air capture can be transported via pipes or ships and injected directly into the deep ocean or ocean floor.

 Only CDR methods that remove CO2 from a large area and methods that have the potential to remove large quantities of CO2 from the atmosphere can be considered geoengineering methods;
 these include afforestation/reforestation, biomass energy with CO2 sequestration (BECS), accelerated weathering over land, ocean fertilization, direct injection of CO2 into deep oceans, ocean-based enhanced weathering, and direct air capture (Table 2).

 The Intergovernmental Panel on Climate Change (IPCC) uses the term mitigation to refer to policies to reduce CO2 emissions to the atmosphere or enhance carbon sinks (Metz et al. 2005).
 Because CDR methods remove CO2 from the atmosphere and enhance its storage in land, ocean, or geological reservoirs, they can be considered climate change mitigation activities.

-3.2.1.
-Afforestation/reforestation.
-Afforestation is the direct human-induced growth of forest on land that has not historically been forested.
-Reforestation is the direct human-induced conversion of nonforested land to forested land on land that had been previously converted from forest to other uses.
-An ambitious program of reforestation and afforestation could perhaps restore to the land biosphere all of the carbon lost through historical deforestation.
-In this case, atmospheric CO2 concentration could potentially be decreased by 40 to 70 ppm by the year 2100 3.2.2.
-Biomass energy with CO2 sequestration.
-It is possible to capture CO2 from electric power plants and pump it underground for long-term storage in a deep geologic formation (Metz et al. 2005).
-If this CO2 capture and storage technology were used at an electric power plant fueled with biomass, it would serve as a method to remove CO2 from the atmosphere and store it permanently underground (Keith et al. 2006, Metz et al. 2005).
-The deep ocean could also potentially be used as a long-term carbon storage site If 3% of the global land area (approximately one-fourth of the global agricultural land area) were used to remove atmospheric CO2 using biomass energy with carbon capture and storage, approximately
+If 3% of
+the global land area (approximately one-fourth of the global agricultural land area) were used to remove atmospheric CO2 using biomass energy with carbon capture and storage, approximately